Simple Classic Avgolemono Soup Recipe (Greek Egg Lemon Chicken Soup)

 • 1 large onion, peeled and cut in half

-• 2 cloves of garlic peeled and left whole
+• 5 cloves of garlic peeled and smashed

 • 1 small bunch of fresh herbs I like to use parsley and thyme (or 1 tsp each if using dried)

-• ¾ cup Arborio rice (or rice of choice or even orzo pasta)
+• 1½ cups Arborio rice (or rice of choice or even orzo pasta)

 Directions

-1. Prepare Broth: In a large stockpot place the whole chicken, carrots, celery stalks, onion, bay leaves, salt and pepper, fresh herbs and water.
-Bring to a boil, then lower the heat to medium-low and simmer partially covered for 1-1 ½ hours until chicken is cooked through and flavours in the both have developed nicely, skimming off any foam if needed.
+1. Prepare Broth: In a large stockpot place the whole chicken, carrots, celery stalks, onion, garlic, bay leaves, salt and pepper, fresh herbs and water.
+Bring to a boil, then lower the heat to medium-low and simmer partially covered for 45-60 minutes until chicken is cooked through and flavours in the both have developed nicely, skimming off any foam if needed.

-2. Carefully remove the chicken and vegetables (and reserve) to a bowl and strain the broth through a fine sieve into a separate large bowl.
-Return the strained broth to the stockpot and bring to a boil.
+2. Strain Broth: Carefully remove the chicken and vegetables (and reserve) to a bowl and strain the broth through a fine sieve into a separate large bowl.
+Return the strained broth to the stockpot and bring to a simmer.

 Recipe Notes